 The Japan Rail Pass is extremely useful if you plan on traveling between major cities because it covers all the trips using the JR lines.
 You can use almost every bullet train, also known as shinkansen.
 Be aware that if you’re not moving between cities, then you don’t need this pass.
 For instance, if you’re staying just 7 days in Tokyo, the pass isn’t worth it, but if you plan on moving from Tokyo to Kyoto and back to Tokyo again, the pass costs less than buying each ticket.
 If you don’t know when and where to buy the pass, you can ready my previous article on the subject.

 Travel insurance is not mandatory, but it is highly recommended.
 Other than covering the costs of canceled flights, travel insurance covers you if you have a health problem during your stay in Japan and even in case of a natural disaster.
 This can be handy as Japan is touched by several earthquakes and tropical storms during the year.
-World nomads is a great insurance in those cases.
+You can look at Travelinsurance.com which allows you to compare the best insurers for your trip.

 Phone and camera (and spare batteries)